carbon-design-system/carbon-platform/docs/day-to-day-development.md

 Removing dependencies works the same way with the `npm uninstall` command.

+> ⚠️⚠️⚠️ Note ⚠️⚠️⚠️
+>
-> Note: It is important to only run install commands from the top-level of the repository.
-This
+> It is important to only run install commands from the top-level of the repository.
+This allows a
-> allows a single `package-lock.json` file to be maintained at the root of the repo.
+> single `package-lock.json` file to be maintained at the root of the repo.
+If you see that you've
+> accidentally created another lock file in your git views, don't commit it!
+Delete it and re-run
+> the install/update/uninstall commands from the top-level of the repo.

 ## Updating node modules